-213 Scene Design 3 hours FA Even
+213 Scene Design

 Through this course students explore the scenic design process.
 Students study techniques specific to the area of theatrical scenic design.
 The designer's analysis, concept, initial drawings, rendering and model making are all investigated, as well as software design and applications using Vectorworks and AutoCAD 2007.